SSWConsulting/SSW.Rules.Content/rules/keep-yourself-connected-overseas/rule.md

 If you travel overseas a lot, it may be worth considering owning a dual-SIM phone.
 This is highly recommended due to its cost-effectiveness, easy management, and enhanced security.

-Take the popular iPhone as an example, which offers an eSIM and a physical SIM slot.
-You can convert your primary mobile number to an eSIM and keep the physical SIM slot for your travel SIMs.
+Take the popular iPhone as an example, which offers multiple eSIM and a physical SIM slot.
+You can keep your primary mobile number to a SIM card and add an eSIM for your travel SIMs..

-✅ Usually data-only, cheap, and easy to acquire
+✅ Usually cheap, and easy to acquire and setup

-✅ Can be pre-purchased weeks before you go – it is only activated once you connect it to the network ✅ Your mobile number is still active when overseas (with your eSIM) and the data usage stays with the travel SIMs
+✅ Can be pre-purchased weeks before you go – it is only activated once you connect it to the network

+✅ Your mobile number is still active when overseas and the data usage stays with the travel eSIMs

+✅ You can share your data with other devices using Mobile Hotspot

+✅ Disposal of a used e-SIM can be done easily with a few clicks

 Note: Sometimes it is better to use a eSIM travel app e.g. <https://roamless.com/>
 You can buy data and use it in 165 countries without changing SIM cards.